jj-zhu/jj-zhu.github.io/index.md

 ### Research interests

-In general, I am interested in decision-making and dynamical systems.
+In general, I am interested in **data-driven decision-making and dynamical systems**.
 More specifically, I am interested in the following technical topics.

 + Robust and stochastic optimization
 + Stochastic systems and model predictive control